KlomDark/Twitterizor/README.md

 # Welcome to Twitterizor!

 This is my example solution for Jack Henry.
 Did not go with a classic architecture, using a different approach than normal just to show what I can do.
 (Lazy Singletons, etc, since I'm not using a database-backed solution) Hope you enjoy.
 I also constrained myself to using ONLY Microsoft NuGET packages, no third party libraries used except that ones that are contained in a new project by default.
-(Like jQuery, Bootstrap, etc.)
+(Like jQuery, Bootstrap, etc.) All is written in .NET 5.0 rather than .NET Core or .NET Framework.

 # API Keys